SaishMendke/Nitk_Virtual_Guide/README.md

 * Clubs can login through their credentials and add/delete their respective Club's Events which will be updated on the Mysql database so that the change is seen by everyone.

 * Authorities can login and update the Mess Menu and post News.
 All these changes are reflected onto the main database.

-I have attached the video which shows the working of the App.